Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md

 After creating your GTFS-enabled network dataset using the *Add GTFS to a Network Dataset* toolbox, [create a Service Area](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/exercise-5-calculating-service-area-and-creating-an-od-cost-matrix.htm) network analysis layer in the map for the facility or facilities you want to analyze, and configure the layer with the [correct analysis settings](./AddGTFStoND_UsersGuide.html#Step7).
 Solve it for a few different times of day to make sure it works and that you get the results you want.

+You can also [save your Service Area layer as a .lyr file](http://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/save-to-layer-file.htm) to use as input for the tool.
+This will be particularly useful is you want to run this tool in a python script outside of ArcMap.

 ###2.
 Run the *Prepare Time Lapse Polygons* tool
 Once your Service Area layer is prepared, run the *Prepare Time Lapse Polygons* tool to solve the service area for a range of start times and save the output polygons to a feature class.
 You can use this feature class to make a time lapse video.

 ![Screenshot of tool dialog](./images/Screenshot_PrepareTimeLapsePolygons_Dialog.png)

 ####Inputs
-* **Service Area Layer**: A ready-to-solve Service Area layer in your map (see previous section on how to set this up).
+* **Service Area Layer**: A ready-to-solve Service Area layer in your map or saved as a .lyr file (see previous section on how to set this up).
 * **Output Polygons Feature Class**: A feature class that will be the output of this tool, which you will use to create your time lapse video.
 * **Start Day (Weekday or YYYYMMDD date)**: Day of the week or YYYYMMDD date for the first start time of your analysis.
 Whether you use a generic weekday or a specific date should depend on the format of your GTFS data.
 Please review the [Specific vs. generic dates section](./AddGTFStoND_UsersGuide.html#Dates) in the User's Guide.
 * **Start Time (HH:MM) (24 hour time)**: The lower end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 For example, 2 AM is 02:00, and 2 PM is 14:00.